CS839 Topics in Advanced Robotics · Spring 2026

 Regular blue sponge used during training Irregular blue sponge shape used at inference

-The separate contact issue came from material state.
-A 30-second diagnostic clip showed that after a sponge was left out during robot work, it stiffened enough that the same pinch strategy used successfully in ST1/ST2 could make it jump out of the gripper.
-This gives a concrete physical explanation for why ST3/ST4 have elevated grasp-miss counts in addition to color-selection errors.
+The harder story was material state.
+A 30-second diagnostic clip showed that after a sponge was left out during robot work, it stiffened enough that the same pinch strategy used successfully in ST1/ST2 could make it pop out of the gripper.
+That gives a concrete physical explanation for the elevated grasp-miss counts on ST3/ST4 — alongside the color-selection errors.

 Discussion and Limitations